Table of Contents

 The powder of Fruit expels tapeworms within 6-24 hours.
 Fruit powder taken with curd in empty stomach is effective against giardia (intestinal infection caused by a microscopic parasite).

-In skin diseases, insect bites, scorpion stings and swelling the paste of fruits is applied externally on affected areas.
+In skin diseases, insect bites, scorpion stings and swelling the paste of fruits is applied externally on the affected areas.

 Formulation and dosage

 Vidangarishtha:10-15 ml with an equal amount of water twice a day.

 Seed/Fruit powder:2-5 grams, with 5 grams honey for two consecutive days empty stomach in the morning.
 A suitable purgative such as castor oil should be taken hours after intake of powder.

 Embelia ribes has the following side-effects.
 Please keep these points in mind while using Vidang or a medicine containing it as an ingredient.

 The fruits significantly affects male fertility.
 It is an antifertility agent.
 It impairs Spermatogenesis and reduces sperm count to level of infertility.
 Though anti-spermatogenic changes are found to be reversible without any toxic effects.